-(Choose one) Fire Earthquake drill with evacuation Shelter in Place □ Drop/Cover/Hold□ Campus Protection or "Lockdown" Date:// Nar Position: Person completing this form 1.
-What type of alert system did you use to aler t students/staff of the drill? ☐ Fire Alarm/Bell ☐ Voice through Interco om/PA Bull Horn Whistle 2.
-Time Drill Started: (am / pm) Time ne Drill Completed:(am / pm) 3.
-Total number of staff involved in the drill acti ivity?
-4. Total number of students involved in the dril l activity?
-5. Did any special needs students participate in 6.
-7. Did you encounter any challenges with the split yes, please describe challenges: 7. if yes, please describe challenges.
-8. How long did it take to evacuate all buildings (Time from START of drill to the time when last staff or 9.
-Did you establish an Incident Command Post t?
-(Y/N) Did staff bring the School Emergency Respon 11.
-Did you use the ECS Safe School Plan: (Check all that apply) ☐ Yes, during the planning of the drill. \square Yes, during the execution of drill. ☐ Yes, after the drill. ☐ No, we did not use the Safe School Plan.
+(Choose one) Fire Farthquake drill with evacuation Shelter in Place □ Drop/Cover/Hold□ Campus Protection or "Lockdown" mener in race Date:/ Nar Position: Person completing this form 1.
+What type of alert system did you use to alert students/staff of the drill? $\ \square$ Fire Alarm/Bell $\ \square$ Voice through Interco m/PA Bull Horn Whistle 2.
+Time Drill Started: (am / pm) Tim e Drill Completed:(am / pm) 3.
+Total number of staff involved in the drill activ vity?
+Total number of students involved in the drill - Did any special needs students participate in - Did you encounter any challenges with the sp 7.
+If yes, please describe challenges: 8.
+How long did it take to evacuate all buildings?
+(Time from START of drill to the time when last staff or s 9.
+Did you establish an Incident Command Post ?
+(Y/N) Did staff bring the School Emergency Respons Did you use the ECS Safe School Plan: (Check all that apply) ☐ Yes, during the planning of the drill. ☐ Yes, during the execution of drill. ☐ Yes, after the drill. ☐ No, we did not use the Safe School Plan.
 12. Did you use any supplies during the drill?
-(Ch ☐ Yes, our staff took supplies out their storin ☐ Yes, our staff used the supplies during the ☐ No, we did not use emergency supplies. ng area.
-13. Were parents notified either before or after t the drill?
+(Check all that apply) ☐ Yes, our staff took supplies out their storing area. ☐ Yes, our staff used the supplies during the drill. ☐ No, we did not use emergency supplies.
+13. Were parents notified either before or after the he drill?
 (Y/N) How were parents notified? (method) Did any parents participate in drill?
 If yes, abo out how many?
-What did parents do? (non-participation, student/staff distractions, 1/. etc.) during the drill?
+16. What did parents do? (non-posticipation student/staff districtions 17.
+Did you encounter any behavioral problems (etc.) during the drill?
 If yes, please briefly de

 Yes No Briefly describe these problems:

 a.
 Alert System

+h Students

 b.
 Students

-b.
-Stadents

 c.
 Staff

 d.
 Parents

 e.
 Supplies

-f Evacuation Route
+f Francisco Davita